The Domination Game - Book cover

 I could see the irritation in his eyes over his boss’s lack of consideration.

 I took out my laptop, not really caring but being polite.
-“Yes, well, after the latest snowstorm, the roads are a little messy.
+“Yes, well, after the latest snowstorm, the roads are a bit messy.
 I’m sure he’ll be in as soon as he can,” I assured him.

 My laptop was ready to go, and I was prepared to get my day started.
 “Do you think he’ll mind if we start without him, then?”